11 Things to Check off Your Financial Bucket List Before Your Next Birthday

 Here’s how it works: Before heading to the store, search for items on your shopping list within the Ibotta app.
 When you get home, snap a photo of your receipt and scan the items’ barcodes.

-Plus, you’ll get a $20 sign-up bonus after redeeming your first 10 offers within 14 days.
+Plus, you’ll get a $5 sign-up bonus after uploading your first receipt.

 Don’t feel like leaving home?
 No worries.
 You can earn cash back online when you shop through Ebates, a cash-back site that rewards you nearly every time you buy something online.